 9. Promotes Hair Health

-Lemon balm tea can be a valuable addition to your hair care routine, offering benefits for both hair growth and scalp health.
+Lemon balm tea can be a valuable addition to your hair care routine, Lemon balm tea can contribute to hair health in several ways:

 Optimization Tip: Use cooled lemon balm tea as a hair rinse after shampooing.
 For enhanced hair benefits, mix with rosemary water or add a few drops of peppermint essential oil to stimulate hair growth and invigorate the scalp.